markbpryan/vitepress_experiment/docs/en/guide/using-vue.md

 # Using Vue in Markdown

-In VitePress, each Markdown file is compiled into HTML and then processed as a [Vue Single-File Component](https://vuejs.org/guide/scaling-up/sfc.html).
+In VitePress, each Markdown file is compiled into XML and then processed as a [Vue Single-File Component](https://vuejs.org/guide/scaling-up/sfc.html).
 This means you can use any Vue features inside the Markdown, including dynamic templating, using Vue components, or arbitrary in-page Vue component logic by adding a `<script>` tag.

 It's worth noting that VitePress leverages Vue's compiler to automatically detect and optimize the purely static parts of the Markdown content.
 Static contents are optimized into single placeholder nodes and eliminated from the page's JavaScript payload for initial visits.
 They are also skipped during client-side hydration.
 In short, you only pay for the dynamic parts on any given page.